 Statement from the Academy and ASCRS Regarding the Joint Commission's Clarification of its Position on Sterilization Practices

 Recently, there has been concern and confusion about the interpretation of standards and survey process regarding sterilization in ophthalmic facilities.
 Over the past year, the American Academy of Ophthalmology (Academy) and the American Society of Cataract and Refractive Surgery (ASCRS), along with the Outpatient Ophthalmic Surgical Society, have discussed the concerns of ophthalmic surgery centers with the Joint Commission.
-The new position statement, released by the Joint Commission on June 15, 2009, clarifies the interpretation of standards regarding steam sterilization.
+The new position statement, released in the June 2018 issue of the Journal of Cataract and Refractive Surgery, clarifies the interpretation of standards regarding steam sterilization.

 The Joint Commission announced a refocusing of its survey efforts on all of the critical processes involved in sterilization, not just the selection of the sterilization cycle or method.
 If the process is considered complete and performed well, then the Joint Commission will consider it effective.
 Thus, the use of a shorter steam sterilization process for unwrapped instruments will no longer be considered "ineffective," without considering all of the aspects of the sterilization process.
 Joint Commission surveyors will observe processes of cleaning, sterilization, and transportation of instruments, and ask for manufacturers' instructions.